The West Highland Way – 8 to 18 may 2015

 The next morning I needed a pep talk first.
 After an hour in the pouring rain we stopped in a hotel full of pensioners.
 A Dutch grandma could not believe her eyes when she saw my face and our heroic story (In her eyes) of the night in the Bothi.
 Bart saw the compassion of the grandma and reminded me quickly to continue the way.

-On day three we could not speak of a hiking trail, but rather an obstacle course.
+On day three of he West Highland Way we could not speak of a hiking trail, but rather an obstacle course.
 The rough rocky banks slowed our pace considerably and the sometimes thin edges made it exciting at some moments.
 It led away from other painful ailments, but tried for the first time our knees.
 Along the Rob Roy caves and some fantastic views we approached our first facilitated camp.
 A shower, washing machine, dryer, shop, compeed,… on offer and a snack made me ecstatic.
 Through our early arrival we saw buddies who walked even stranger than the both of us together.
 So I knew it was still good.
 Ah yes, we were half way.
 The point of no return.
 Positive thinking.

 With clean dry socks and the aftertaste of serious fatty matured cheese we were early on the road again.
 Who didn’t know yet, be warned, Bart has pepper in his hole (dutch expression, looks a bit weird translated :-D) .
 In the next 18 kilometers through the rain we walked along beautiful green forests in hilly areas.
 We went through a bizarre indian village, passed an honesty box, an ancient viaduct and a prehistoric cemetery,….